 - When getting referred to from a friend you will earn an extra 1000 bonus avios points

 - Credit Limit Assumed credit limit of £1,200

 You need to spend £10,000.00 per year in order to reach your target to qualify for the 2-4-1 voucher which that later on allows you to buy a redemption ticket to anywhere where British Airways flies to and only needing to pay the avios amount for 1 person rather than 2, these points get transferred automatically once a month to your British Airways account that you can sign up here and later on redeem them for flights etc.

 With the premium plus card you get 1.5 avios points for every £ you spend and 3 points for every £ pound you spend on the British Airways website.

 What happens if you opt for the Premium card and you pay the £195 yearly fee and after hitting your target spend of £10k and want to downgrade to the free card, can you?

 The answer is yes you can, and depending on how many months you still have left you get back the rest of the fee money too

 Well in another article we will talk about the free British Airways American Express card but the main reason why you might want to do that is because on the fee card the 2-4-1 voucher is valid for 2 years rather than the 1 year on the free card which is something very valuable and will be talked about in a separate article.

-Let us know in the comments section below what your favorite card and if you would be taking advantage of this offer from American express.
+Let us know in the comments section below what your favorite card and if you would be taking out an American express credit card.

 Or you can sign up to our news letter and be the first to get out latest content.